 • Report to HMRC five times a year.
 This includes submitting quarterly updates digitally, alongside finalising their tax position on 31 January each year (known as year-end finalisation).

-• Quarterly updates will have to be submitted using a functional compatible software product.
+• Quarterly updates will have to be submitted using a functional, compatible software product.
 This is one which can access HMRC’s application program interfaces (API) platform.

 Those required to submit self assessments using MTD IT will need to obtain a compatible commercial software package.
 Alternatively, an agent can be appointed to undertake Self Assessments using Making Tax Digital.
-Alexander & Co can assist with this and are at the forefront of the implementation of MTD IT for both existing and new clients.
+Alexander & Co can assist with this and is at the forefront of the implementation of MTD IT for both existing and new clients.

 It is important to note that maintaining paper records will no longer meet the legislative requirements.
 Paper and online self assessment tax return will only remain available to those taxpayers outside the scope of MTD IT (or those digitally excluded).